 To protect Californians, walk-in appointments and behind-the-wheel driving tests are currently suspended.
 Check the DMV website for the most up-to-date information or to utilize their online services.

-President Trump recently announced that the Department of Homeland Security will be extending the REAL ID deadline due to the ongoing public health crisis.
-We will update this page when the new REAL ID deadline is formally adopted.
+The Department of Homeland Security will be extending the REAL ID deadline to October 1, 2021 due to the ongoing public health crisis.

 As during any disaster situation, scammers attempt to target our most vulnerable neighbors.
 Help stop scams by sharing this information with your family and friends.